Murray beaten by Berrettini in Stuttgart final

 Victory was a dream return for Italy's Berrettini, 26, after three months out.

-But he admitted that this was "not the way we wanted to end the match", referring to Murray's visible struggles.
+But the second seed admitted that this was "not the way we wanted to end the match", referring to Murray's visible struggles.

 The Scot is due to play next at Queen's Club in the Cinch Championships, which start on Monday, but the sight of him receiving treatment on the ground twice in the third set may have organisers wondering whether he will be able to play.